 - flat, circular pink or blue candies covered with little balls and surrounding a gelatinous, anise-flavoured interior

 Coconut and Liquorice

 My favourite variety of liquorice allsorts, which always seems to be the least abundant in the bag, is the coconut one.
 Other members of my family have the same preference.
-The person who gets a coconut candy (without looking at their candy selection before they get it) is considered to be the lucky winner in the candy lottery.
-My second favourite is the brown and black sandwich because the brown layers have a mild cocoa taste.
+The person who gets a coconut liquorice allsort (without looking at their candy selection before they get it) is considered to be the lucky winner in the candy lottery.
+My second favourite allsort is the brown and black sandwich because the brown layers have a mild cocoa taste.

 Bertie Bassett is the mascot of Bassett's liquorice allsorts.
 Reportedly, he owes his existence to a copywriter named Frank Regan.
 Frank created the first Bertie out of liquorice allsorts joined by pipe cleaners.
 Today, a bag of U.K. liquorice allsorts always contains a single piece of soft candy shaped like Bertie Bassett.
 He is said to taste like anise.